1

 This process involves two main steps: configuring the widget to accept the right files and linking it to the execution engine.

-1. Go to your course and add a Post (custom) widget to a page.
+Go to your course page and add a Post (custom) widget.

-2. Under File upload options, set Restrict upload file types to match the specific files required for your activity.
+Under the file upload options, select Restrict upload file types to match the specific files required for your activity.

 In this example the learner